pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-beginner-route/README.md

 - Teach TM13 Ice Beam to Nidoking over Slot 4 Bubblebeam
 - Bike to the Game Corner

-> NOTE: From this point on you have 2 Revives which means deaths aren't as scary, so if you die remember to swap to a pokemon, Revive, let the swapped pokemon die and ANY X ITEMS THAT WERE USED IN THE FIGHT NEED TO BE REUSED ON THE REVIVED NIDO.
-This route has extras so you shouldn't run out of x items, and there will still be some saving since some deaths with Revives are still really slow to come back from if at all.
+> NOTE: From this point on you have 2 Revives which means deaths aren't as scary, so if you die remember to swap to a pokemon, Revive nido, let the swapped pokemon be KO'd.
+> Then know that ANY X ITEMS THAT WERE USED IN THE FIGHT NEED TO BE REUSED ON THE REVIVED NIDO.
+> This route has extras so you shouldn't run out of x items.
+Certain deaths with Revives are still really slow to come back from, if at all, so still save the game if the guide says to.

 ## HIDEOUT SPLIT